Scottish Welfare Fund (SWF) is a discretionary scheme administered by local authorities.

 Glasgow City Council

 Every application will be looked at on a case-by-case basis.
 There are, however, some rules about repeat applications to keep in mind.
-For example, we are not required to consider an application if a person has already applied for the same type of assistance within the last 28 days and nothing has changed.

 Also, while there is no limit on the number of Community Care Grants an individual can receive in any one year, Crisis Grants are normally limited to three in a rolling 12-month period.